Help for the Helpers

-Many seniors have an outdated notion of what “assisted living” is.
-They may feel strongly that they don’t want to leave their home and be shut away, out of sight, in an “old folks’ home.”
-If that’s the case, they may try to hide the fact that their health or mobility is declining.
+Many senior citizens have an outdated notion of what “assisted living” is or even, what senior-communities are.
+They may feel passionate that they don’t want to leave their home, out of sight, in an “old folks’ home.”
+If that’s the case, they may try to hide the fact that their memory, health, or even mobility may be declining.

 Today, an assisted living community is much more likely to be a group of active and friendly seniors who offer each other a great deal of social support.
 While the vast majority of Blue Harbor residents are in assisted living or memory care communities, many require very little help.
 Some continue to drive their own cars!

 We’d recommend assisted living if your loved one: